yaronf/I-D/STAR/draft-ietf-acme-star.md

 This is a fork of the Let's Encrypt Boulder project that implements an ACME compliant CA.
-It includes modifications to extend the ACME protocol as it is specified in this draft, to support recurrent orders and cancelling orders.
+It includes modifications to extend the ACME protocol as it is specified in this draft, to support recurrent Orders and cancelling Orders.

 The implementation understands the new "recurrent" attributes as part of the Certificate issuance in the POST request for a new resource.
-An additional process "renewalManager.go" has been included in parallel that reads the details of each recurrent request, automatically produces a "cron" Linux based task that issues the recurrent certificates, until the lifetime ends or the order is canceled.
+An additional process "renewalManager.go" has been included in parallel that reads the details of each recurrent request, automatically produces a "cron" Linux based task that issues the recurrent certificates, until the lifetime ends or the Order is canceled.
 This process is also in charge of maintaining a fixed URI to enable the NDC to download certificates, unlike Boulder's regular process of producing a unique URI per certificate.